tty-pt/metal/README.md

 A C WebAssembly kernel seemed interesting and I couldn't get Emscripten to work on OpenBSD.

 # Start working
-You will need at binaryen, and a build of llvm+clang with WebAssembly support.
-You can configure these, but the example assumes you have both installed.
+This example assumes your build of LLVM+clang has WebAssembly support and that it and binaryen are installed and accessible through the PATH environment variable.

 ```sh
 # change the following to the root of your web project.